warrior1601/2019_GROUP_33/README.md

 <h3>Read carefully

-   * Intructions to for downloading and complining this file are detailed below.
+   * Intructions for downloading and complining this file are detailed below.
+   * When downloading as a zip file or cloning the repository DO NOT rename the files or directories.
+   * Renaming files or directories will cause build errors when trying to compile.
+   * This project utilizes CMake via the command pomt compile the project.
+   * The endstate of the project is to read a .txt document then generate a 3-Dimensional obeject
+   * Currently the projects generation is only virtual all.
+All of the Vertices are represened by numerical values for the *X-Y-Z* coordinates

+    *Step 1*